-Being able to ace a video interview is a new skill that candidates should be looking to master as more employers start introducing video into their recruitment processes.
+Being able to ace a video interview is a new skill that you should be looking to master as more employers start introducing video into their recruitment processes.
 Luckily, being able to showcase yourself in a positive light is a skill that can be learned.

 Read on and for tips including how to talk to an interviewer you can’t see, how to answer questions concisely within the time allotted, among other best practices.

 Video interviews offer some unique benefits that other first round interview processes don’t allow for.
 For example, in a phone screening interview, the interviewer only hears your voice when you’re responding to answers.
 In a video interview however, candidates are able to better showcase themselves and their personalities.
 The reviewer can read your body language whilst also listening to your answers.
 This paints a more accurate image of you as a candidate and gives employers a better sense of whether you could be the right fit for the role.

 Video interviews offer some unique benefits that other first round interview processes don't allow for.

 How video screen interviews can work in your favour

 If you don’t have the qualifications or experience on paper, a video interview can give you a foot in the door.
 NAB, for example, uses an online questionnaire followed by a short video interview to prequalify candidates, instead of a resume.

 Think of video interviewing as an opportunity to sell yourself as a whole package.
 Here are some useful tips to help you ace your video interview:

 - Talk yourself up in a video interview.
 One of the biggest differences with video interviews versus other early stage interview processes is that you won’t be talking directly to someone, you will be answering questions as they appear on the screen of your laptop, tablet or smartphone.